masotelof/GEMolecularDesign/README.md

 - Iterations: iterations used in Grammatical Evolution.
 - ItemSize: item size used in Grammatical Evolution.
 - AttributeMin: attributed to be minimize from the summarize result file.

+## License
+This software was developed for the contribution https://doi.org/10.1039/D1CP04159B.
+The data, usage, and files needed for its execution are under the Open Source license.